Table of contents

 Culture Audits Help Your Company Grow

-A culture audit is a positive process and can even be enjoyable, as employees might find it pleasant to talk about language and communication styles and may feel good about being able to give their opinions.
-At the end of your audit, you should have a report you can share with leadership about your conclusions and suggestions for a workplace that’s more in tune with company values and goals.
+Company culture is incredibly important for employee engagement and productivity, as well as your bottom line.
+A culture audit allows you to evaluate the culture at your business and find areas that need improvement.
+At the end of your audit, you should have a report you can share with leadership about your conclusions and suggestions for a workplace that’s more in tune with the company values and goals.